 Place branding, travel and tourism form an interlocking economic whole in relation to the capitalist production of place and space.
 In recent years, the first of these has become a lucrative business for professional consultants who offer their services to place-based clients all over the world.
 Actors in the place-branding line of work speak a language imported from the world of business management, a language that reflects the contradictions intrinsic to place branding as a political-economic project.

 In the realm of place branding, professional consultants and academic institutions are closely intermeshed, thanks to the ebb and flow of ideas and personnel between the two sectors, one nominally for-profit and the other not-for-profit.
 This cozy relationship between the consulting and academic worlds is not unlike the revolving door between the Pentagon and the weapons industry or between the FDA and Big Pharma or between Stanford University and Silicon Valley.
-Let's call it the place-branding-industrial complex.

 The income generated by the travel/tourism and place-branding industries enters the larger circuit of value flows which we have already encountered in Harvey's diagram and in his concept of the spatial-temporal fix.
 Bloom envisions that investments in place branding will catalyze private and public investment in the secondary circuit of the urban built environment, specifically in fixed capital and the consumption fund.
 As we have seen, such investment outlets serve as sinks for surplus capital which displace and defer the pressures of overaccumulation in the primary circuit.
-But it does so at the risk of fostering what Harvey calls "mindless urbanization" and inflating the speculative bubbles that have made urban real estate markets the epicenter of global financial crises in recent decades.
+But they do so at the risk of fostering what Harvey calls "mindless urbanization" and inflating the speculative bubbles that have made urban real estate markets the epicenter of global financial crises in recent decades.

 The forces of globalization and financialization were aided and abetted by revolutionary developments in communications and transportation technologies, from computers and satellites to fiber optics and containerization.
 What Marx characterized as "the annihilation of space by time" in capital's quest for ever-shorter turnover times became a tidal wave of "time-space compression," to use Harvey's terminology.
 From these seismic shifts in the production, circulation and realization of value issued a whole host of changes in the realms of governance, biopolitics, subjectivity, culture and identity, which are usually lumped under the general heading of neoliberalism and which Harvey identified as "the conditions of postmodernity."